Wisconsin Highway 157: History

-Initially, in 1923, WIS 157 briefly appeared to serve Briggsville via present-day CTH-AA.
+Initially, in 1923, WIS 157 briefly appeared to serve Briggsville via present-day County Trunk Highway AA (CTH-AA).
 It traveled from WIS 29 (part of it is now WIS 107) south of Briggsville to WIS 23 in Briggsville.
 In 1924, WIS 23 superseded the routing because WIS 23/WIS 29 concurrency was moved southward on present-day WIS 127.
 In 1926, WIS 157 was re-established to travel along part of the former alignment of WIS 64.
 This new routing traveled mostly along CTH-M from WIS 32 in Frostville to US 141 in between Coleman and Lena.
 In 1934, the routing was removed again in favor of transferring this route to local control (there were no county trunk highway replacement until later).

 In 1938, WIS 157 was re-established to travel along its present-day route and present-day CTH-OS.
 It remained that way until around 1969 when the easternmost portion of WIS 157 moved southward to serve I-90 while still serving US 16 (replaced by WIS 16).
-Around 1990, part of WIS 157 north of I-90 was upgraded to an expressway in order to accommodate the newly-built US 53 expressway around Onalaska.
+Around 1990, part of WIS 157 north of I-90 was widened to an expressway in order to accommodate the newly built US 53 expressway around Onalaska.